shauninman/MinUI-Legacy-Trimui-Model-S/src/MinUI/readme.txt

 https://cdn.discordapp.com/attachments/540168599063756802/819049832676720640/MinUI-0.105-20210310-0.zip

 Once uninstalled (or if it says MinUI was not installed) continue to install the new beta.
-(You can also remove the old installer and uninstaller from your SD card.)
+(You can also remove the old installer and uninstaller from your SD card now.)

 ----------------------------------------
 Roms